X-Men '97 season 2: Animation and design

+Animation was provided by Red Dog Culture House, Tiger Animation and Jam Filled Entertainment.
 The 2D animation style of the original series was retained, but "slightly modernized" to improve the quality and reflect advances in animation since the 1990s; Castorena described the series as "fresh, but familiar".
 Winderbaum said there was a "code of ethics" they followed to align with the restrictions of the 1990s animation, but they occasionally broke this for dramatic effect.
 Animatics for the entire season had been created by March 2024.

+The season's opening was altered for the second episode to say "X-Force" instead of "X-Men", given the episode was centered on the team.
+Waterson originally recorded Magneto's death at Apocalypse's hands in the third episode with the former being entirely alone in facing the latter, but the sequence was visually changed later on to have the fight be less nebulous and more direct as well include Professor X in the scene because it was deemed important to have one of Magnet's oldest and closest friends witness his demise.
 The X-Men wear costumes in the season based on those from Grant Morrison's New X-Men (2001) comics.
 DeMayo said the decision to change the costumes was based on the story and themes he was focused on for the season, noting that the costumes had "strong ties" to the fictional country Genosha and Morrison's "E Is for Extinction" storyline from New X-Men #115 which was adapted in the first season.

+Morph's shape-shifting powers allow for cameo appearances by various Marvel characters, such as Thor and Deadpool.

 Music

-In April 2024, Taylor Newton Stewart confirmed that he and John Andrew Grush, known professionally as the Newton Brothers, were returning as composers for the second season but they had not yet begun writing music for it.
+In April 2024, Taylor Newton Stewart confirmed that he and John Andrew Grush, known professionally as the Newton Brothers, were returning as composers for the second season.
+They had not yet begun writing music for it by that point.
+Natalie Holt's scores for Loki (2021–2023) is referenced for Kang's role in the season.

+The episode "A Force to Be Reckoned With" features the song Volcano Girls by alternative rock band Veruca Salt.
+The song was originally released in 1997.

+A soundtrack album featuring the Newton Brothers' music for the season was released on August 12, 2026.
+All music composed by the Newton Brothers: